NeoBuddy

 A paediatric registrar is on call every night.
 There is either one medical officer or one rotating doctor on call per night with a registrar.

-Weekend and public holiday ward rounds require appropriate cover for postnates, theatre, and Pre-KMC/KMC.
+Weekend and public holiday ward rounds require appropriate cover for the neonatal intensive care unit, High Care, postnates, theatre, and Pre-KMC/KMC.
 Weekend post-call arrangements aim to facilitate timely departure after clinical responsibilities have been completed.
-On weekdays, staff are not expected to remain post-call for rounds after the 08:00 handover.
+On weekdays, staff are not expected to stay post-call for rounds after the 08:00 handover.

 Attendance at meetings is expected unless a staff member is post-call, managing an emergency, resuscitating a baby, or involved in a delivery.
 Apologies should be provided to the meeting chair where possible.